 Apple announced the November 9 ship date Tuesday at a press conference in London.
 The company also confirmed that O2 will serve as its partner in the U.K. and that the 8GB iPhone will sell for £269 ($538 in U.S. dollars).

-on June 29, exclusively with operator AT&T. The 8GB model initially cost $599, though Apple cut the price to $399 earlier this month.
+Apple launched the iPhone in the U.S. on June 29, exclusively with operator AT&T. The 8GB model initially cost $599, though Apple cut the price to $399 earlier this month.

 The European iPhone is substantially unchanged from the U.S. model, which already had the capability to operate on the 900MHz and 1800MHz GSM (Global System for Mobile Communications) bands used in Europe and Asia, in addition to the 850MHz and 1900MHz bands used in North America.
 Like the U.S. model, it has no 3G high-speed data capability, and will instead operate on O2’s GPRS (General Packet Radio Service) and EDGE (Enhanced Data rates for GSM Evolution) networks.

 In images posted on Apple’s Web site Friday, the company revealed a new version of the iPhone firmware, 1.1.1 with a new settings menu for international options not seen in previous versions.
 Such settings will be useful as Apple moves away from English-speaking countries.

 Apple is widely expected to announce similar deals with operators in France and Germany over the coming weeks.
 France Télécom’s mobile-and-Internet subsidiary Orange and Deutsche Telekom’s subsidiary T-Mobile are the front-runners to sell the phone, according to research director Carolina Milanesi of Gartner.